Mario (American singer): Personal life

 MTV aired a special on October 21, 2007, I Won't Love You to Death: The Story of Mario and His Mom, which dealt with his mother's heroin addiction.
 The documentary is about how the singer strives for help to stop his mother's addiction.
 While doing this, he seeks help from family and friends.
 Mario wrote a letter to his mother stating how appreciative he is and begs her to stop her addiction.
 At the end of the letter he says, "I love you, but I won't love you to death".
 On the documentary, produced by Gigantic!
 Productions, he won the 2008's Prism Award for its accurate portrayal of drug abuse.
 Mario has written a song titled "Do Right" that is dedicated to his mother.
 This song explains his mother's addiction and how it affected his childhood.
 The song is featured on his third album Go.

-In 2009, Mario endorsed PETA in the campaign against killing animals entitled "Ink, Not Mink".
+In 2009, Mario endorsed PETA in the campaign against killing animals titled "Ink, Not Mink".
 He tells: "Be comfortable in your own skin, and let animals keep theirs".
-Mario has homes in Baltimore, Atlanta and Los Angeles.
+Mario has homes in Baltimore, Atlanta, and Los Angeles.